levelupafrica/DailyChallenge/README.md

 # DaiilyChallenge
-This repo contains all daily challenges and solutions and branches.
+This repo contains all daily challenges and solutions and branches for each student.